Esri/arcgis-maps-sdk-java-samples/feature_layers/feature-layer-dictionary-renderer/README.md

 2. Load the geodatabase asynchronously using `Geodatabase.loadAsync()`.
 3. Instantiate a `SymbolDicitonary`  using `SymbolDictionary(specificationType)`.
     * `specificationType` will be the mil2525d.stylx file.
-4. Load the symbol dictionary asynchronously using `DictionarySymbol.loadAsync()`.
+4. Load the symbol dictionary asynchronously using `DictionarySymbolStyle.loadAsync()`.
 5. Wait for geodatabase to completely load by connecting to `Geodatabase.addDoneLoadingListener()`.
 6. Cycle through each `GeodatabaseFeatureTable` from the geodatabase using `Geodatabase.getGeodatabaseFeatureTables()`.
 7. Create a `FeatureLayer` from each table within the geodatabase using `FeatureLayer(GeodatabaseFeatureTable)`.